 What distinguishes 1EdTech's Learning Impact Awards is its pragmatic focus.
 More work goes into the Learning Impact Awards evaluation process compared to other award programs in the education sector.
 Expert evaluators assess entries based on the use of technology in an educational institution context with clear evidence of learning impact.

 The 2023 winners—platinum, gold, silver, and bronze medalists—were selected from 20 evidence-based and innovative technology projects.
-A report of trends and practices synthesized from the current year's projects will be released in the fall.
+A report of trends and practices synthesized from the current year's projects is available in an annual report.